 Remember, first impressions really do count and banishing the clutter will significantly improve the look of your studio - instantly!

 Where do you start if you've fallen into the Clutter Trap?
-You'll get the quickest results if you simply grab some boxes and start packing.
-Just get the mess OUT of your music room as fast as possible.
+You'll get the quickest results if you:

-The next couple weeks would be a great time to think about what storage boxes and organizers would help you manage your "piles" better.
-Put those ideas on your Christmas list!
+The next couple weeks.think about what storage boxes and organizers would help you manage your "piles" better.
+Keep an eye out for sales!

 2. Dress for success.

-Warning - This is one that I'm passionate about.
-After all, teaching piano is our BUSINESS and to be successful, we must dress appropriately!
+Yes - dressing nicely is something I'm passionate about.
+Teaching piano is our BUSINESS and to be successful, we must dress appropriately!

 Think about it.
 People get dressed differently for different things.
 How you would dress for a wedding or a day at the beach?
-Or what you would wear if you going hiking in the mountains?
-Obviously, your clothing would be different in each of those situations.
+Or what you would wear if you going on a winter hike in the mountains?
+Of course you'd wear different clothes for each event.

-The truth is that the way we dress affects our mood and our focus.
+One thing I know for sure - the way we dress affects our mood and our focus.
 It also affects our students.
-If they notice you’re wearing old jeans and a sweatshirt, they’re automatically going to be laid back and relaxed too.
+If they notice you’re wearing old jeans and a sweatshirt, THEY'RE automatically going to be laid back and relaxed too.

 And it absolutely affects our reputation!
 If we want to keep new customers and attract new ones, we need to treat teaching piano as a business - because it IS our business!
 That means we dress for WORK.

-Yes - it's fine to wear nice jeans!
+Yes - it's fine to wear jeans.
+(But not grubby, disgusting ones!)

 3. Do something different.

-Fortunately, nothing brings more life to a studio than SURPRISES.
-So get your thinking cap on and do something different next week!
+I've found that nothing brings more life to a studio than SURPRISES.
+So get your thinking cap on and do something different.
+SOON!

-Here are a couple ideas to get your going:
+✅ Here are a couple ideas to get you going:

 Here's the point - students will get into a rut if you never change up your lessons.
 Create a few simple surprises and watch the smiles light up your studio!

 Happy students make happy families.
-Happy families tell their friends how great you are and that builds our business FAST!
+Happy families tell their friends how great you are and THAT builds business FAST!

 4. Motivate yourself!